-- Prevents ice dams from forming which decreases the chance of damage to your roof, attic, and walls.
+Helps prevent ice dams from forming which decreases the chance of damage to your roof, attic, and walls.

-- Reduces moisture build up, decreasing the chance of leaks forming.
+Reduces moisture build-up, decreasing the chance of leaks forming.

-- Extends the lifespan of shingles by ensuring heat is able to escape from your roof and attic.
+Helps extend the lifespan of shingles by ensuring heat is able to escape from your roof and attic.

 Some ridge vent problems include:

 Some ridge vents are prone to leak during heavy wind-driven rains.
 The one means of preventing leaks is to replace vents with something more water-tight.